ROCm/rocm-blogs/blogs/artificial-intelligence/langchain-chatbot/README.md

 We recommend testing different LLMs as the base model and trying various LLMChains for different use cases.
 We also encourage experimenting with different processing methods, and segmenting the input documents to improve similarity search relevance.

+## Disclaimer

+Third-party content is licensed to you directly by the third party that owns the content and is not licensed to you by AMD.
+ALL LINKED THIRD-PARTY CONTENT IS PROVIDED “AS IS” WITHOUT A WARRANTY OF ANY KIND.
+USE OF SUCH THIRD-PARTY CONTENT IS DONE AT YOUR SOLE DISCRETION AND UNDER NO CIRCUMSTANCES WILL AMD BE LIABLE TO YOU FOR ANY THIRD-PARTY CONTENT.
+YOU ASSUME ALL RISK AND ARE SOLELY RESPONSIBLE FOR ANY DAMAGES THAT MAY ARISE FROM YOUR USE OF THIRD-PARTY CONTENT.